Selecting the right people for the right roles

 - They enable job matching to take place and where applicable modifications to the role or task to accommodate an individual’s unique needs.

 - Functional assessments are complete as part of the overall pre employment screening process and the results are utilised as part of the HR recruitment decision making process.
 These type of assessments are done prior to employment offers being made.

 - Functional assessments can also be undertaken when an existing employee is looking to move job roles within the same organisation.

-- The assessments are completed as part of fitness testing for return to work following injury and/ or medical conditions.
+- The functional movement assessments are completed as part of fitness testing for return to work following injury and/ or medical conditions.

 In order to create tailored/job specific functional assessments, an organisation requires the following detailed information:

 - A comprehensive list of the various job roles within the organisation

 - A detailed breakdown of the inherent physical and cognitive demands of the various job roles within the organisation (Job Task Analysis).